The Nod Book Club05 Feb 20263 MIN

 Photographs by Savio Gerhart

 The intimate gathering encouraged free-flowing questions.
-One guest spoke about how she was infuriated by the characters (except Babita, of course) and it was only the beauty of the writing that kept her going, another gushed at how magnificent the book was and how Kiran was masterful in not overusing magic realism, while a third expressed curiosity over the author keeping journals to be capture the physical and mental landscapes she built in the book.
+One guest spoke about how she was infuriated by the characters (except Babita, of course) and it was only the beauty of the writing that kept her going, another gushed at how magnificent the book was and how Kiran was masterful in not overusing magic realism, while a third expressed curiosity over the author keeping journals to capture the physical and mental landscapes she built in the book.

-If you made it to our guestlist, you probably returned home with a black-and-white Nod Book Club tote (your new everything bag of course) filled with goodies—a water bottle by Ellementry, a can of Subko Jaago coffee for those late-night reading binges, Caudalie Vinotherapist hand cream, a mini perfume from Naso, a bag tag with your favourite tome and most importantly, a big, fat, hardbound copy of The Loneliness of Sonia and Sunny, which most attendees got signed by the author.
+If you made it to our guestlist, you probably returned home with a black-and-white Nod Book Club tote (your new everything bag of course) filled with goodies—a water bottle by Ellementry, a can of Subko Jaago coffee for those late-night reading binges, Caudalie Vinotherapist hand cream, a mini perfume from Naso Profumi, a bag tag with your favourite tome, and most importantly, a big, fat, hardbound copy of The Loneliness of Sonia and Sunny, which most attendees got signed by the author.
 Like her words, even her signature seemed poetic—an all-encompassing squiggle that glided across the page with her signature Faber-Castell green pen.

 And if the Nod Book Club tote was firmly clasped on each person’s shoulder, the other hand was reaching out for a glass of Roku gin.
 The hit cocktail of the evening was a Sakura Bloom special edition gin, with a splash of tonic, topped with a pink edible flower—the perfect antidote to hump day blues, courtesy Roku.